Regulations covering minimum wages and statutory pay apply to almost every business.

 2.3 Employees not entitled to SMP may qualify for maternity allowance (see 3).

-2.4 The Government compensates employers for making SMP payments.
+2.4 The Government compensates employers for making statutory payments to new parents.

-You can claim back the SMP by making deductions from the NICs you usually forward to HMRC.
+You can claim back the amount paid by making deductions from the NICs you usually pay to HMRC.

-You must maintain detailed records of SMP and keep them for at least three years.
+You must maintain detailed records and keep them for at least three years.

 2.5 SMP stops if the employee is taken into custody, or dies.